 While rakes can do anything they can do, the upside to buying a leaf blower is their speed since they can clear out debris in a short amount of time.

-We recommend buying a battery-powered leaf blower since it’s less noisy than their gas-powered cousins.
+We recommend buying a battery-powered leaf blower.
+Since it’s less noisy than their gas-powered cousins.
 We also recommend buying one that can also function as a leaf vacuum for easy junk disposal.

 While leaf blowers do wonders on private estates and for commercial purposes, we do not recommend buying one if you live in a strict gated community.